osate/website/source/osate-releases.md

  * Removed execution of Java and Python verification methods that are located in a project in the workspace.
  * OSATE is now based on Eclipse 2018-12
  * Resolute and AGREE are no longer integrated.
 The versions included in OSATE 2.3.7 can be installed into OSATE 2.4.0 from <http://osate-build.sei.cmu.edu/download/osate/stable/2.3.7/updates>.
-   Once newer versions are provided by [loonwerks](http://loonwerks.com) we will make them available via the "Install Additional OSATE Features" dialog.
+   Once newer versions are provided by [loonwerks](http://loonwerks.com) we will make them available via the "Install Additional OSATE Components" dialog.

 #### Fixed issues